mcallegari/qlcplus/README.md

 #### Developers at work

 If you're regularly updating QLC+ sources with git pull, you may encounter compiler warnings, errors, or unresolved symbols.
-We strive to keep the Git `master` branch free of critical errors; however, dependencies between objects can sometimes cause issues, requiring a full package recompilation rather than just updating recent changes.
+We strive to keep the `master` branch free of critical errors; however, dependencies between objects can sometimes cause issues, requiring a full package recompilation rather than just updating recent changes.

 ## Contributing
 ### Software development